 UWI faces huge funding shortfall

-The finances of The University of the West Indies, Mona, are in jeopardy, a state of affairs which chairman of the campus council, Earl Jarrett, admitted is threatening the viability of the largest university in Jamaica.
+The finances of The University of the West Indies (UWI), Mona, are in jeopardy, a state of affairs which chairman of the campus council Earl Jarrett admitted is threatening the viability of the largest university in the country.

 Indicating that The UWI had been pushing for the Government to allocate more funds, Williams said that within the context of its Budget, the administration was unable to provide more financing.